preaction/preaction.me/draft/2017/12/04/mocking-a-rest-api-with-mojolicious/index.markdown

 ---
 tags: mojolicious, web
-title: Mocking a REST API With Mojolicious
+title: Mocking a REST API
 ---

-I need to test a UI for a REST JSON API.
-I don't want to set up a database.
-I can't set up the dozens of remote machines that my UI interacts with each with different hardware and revealing different potential problems in my code.
-So I need a mock API that can test my UI without actually doing anything.
+One of my applications is a pure-JavaScript UI for a JSON API.
+This UI is an entirely different project that communicates with a public API using an OpenAPI specification.

+Our public API is huge and complex: To set up the public API, I need a database, sample data, and three other private API servers that perform individual tasks as directed by the public API.
+Worse, I would need to set up a lot of different test scenarios with different kinds of data.

+It would be a lot easier to set up a mock public API that I could use to test my UI, and it turns out that Mojolicious makes this very easy.

 So let's set up a simple Mojolicious::Lite app that responds to a path with a JSON response: